The Temple Holidays manifesto

 2. What does survive

-3. The Borealis quote
+3. The working line

-“When you try to please everyone, you become forgettable.
-When you serve one guest exceptionally well, they will cross oceans for you.”
+When you try to please everyone, you become forgettable.
+When you serve one guest exceptionally well, the stay becomes easier to recognize.

 We will keep coming back to this sentence.